HaoHaoGitHub/Operating-System/Inter-Process Communication (IPC)/readme.md

 # Inter-Process Communication (IPC) using Pipes in C
 ## Introduction
 I use C to implement a fork-based calculator program.
-(A key requirement here is to parallelize all processing to the extent possible) Overall, my progrm reads an input file that specifies a set of calculations to be made using a Scheme/LISP-like format.
+Overall, my progrm reads an input file that specifies a set of calculations to be made using a Scheme/LISP-like format.
 More specifically, my program will call fork() to create child processes to perform each calculation, thus constructing a process tree that represents the fully parsed mathematical expression.